flagshipcompany/flagship-for-magento/README.md

 Login to Magento Admin.

-Under FlagShip Settings, set the API Token.
+Under FlagShip Configuration, set the API Token.
+Make sure that Store address is set under Store > Configuration > General > Store Information

 Every order now shows you the option to Ship with FlagShip.